BVISAIL

 • Kodiak Queen – new dive site in BVI

-So, for the adventurous diver, you won’t be disappointed exploring the underwater world of BVI.
+So, for the adventurous diver, you will enjoy exploring the underwater world of BVI.

 Fishing Boat Charters

 The diversity of these islands is captivating, with numerous moorings.
-The islands offer a sailor’s paradise for avid fishermen wanting to reel in some of the biggest fish in the Caribbean.
+They offer a sailor’s paradise for avid fishermen to reel in some of the biggest fish in the Caribbean.
 If fishing charters are more your style, then the BVI’s are the perfect place for you.

 Bonefishing